argonautproject/provider-directory/pages/_includes/future.md

 The content in this guide is freely available to anyone.

 A formal HL7 ballot provides an additional level of rigor, and a place for regulators to reference for all industry participants.
 As part of the ballot additional examples, TestScripts, and conformance assessment of current servers should be considered.
-A Project Scope Statement is under discussion at HL7 under Project (GET APPROVAL NUMBER).
+A Healthcare Directory Project Scope Statement is under discussion at HL7.

 ####  Next Steps